RillistikPete/Front-End-Capstone/README.md

 5. Angular-materialize

 #### To run my project, you can clone or download it. ####
-#### In Terminal: Navigate to where the project will be on your machine and run: ####
+#### To Clone: Open Terminal and enter in command line: ####
-`git clone 'copied clone link here'`
+`git clone copied-clone-link WorkoutTracker`
+##### This will create a clone of the project in a folder named WorkoutTracker.#####

-#### Once this is complete you can navigate to Lib folder in project files and run: ####
+#### Once this is complete you can navigate into WorkoutTracker/Lib folder in project files and run: ####
 `npm install`

-> This will install all of the required dependencies in the package.json file.
+> This will install all of the required dependencies.

 #### You must create a new project in Firebase

 > Create a project where you will upload the JSON file used for the Suggested Workouts for Workout Tracker.
 This file is located in the _data_ folder in the project files.
-Upload this JSON by clicking _Import JSON_ on the _database_section of Firebase project.
+Upload this JSON by clicking _Import JSON_ on the database section of Firebase project.

 Your Firebase tree structure should look like this:

     FECapstone

         + Workouts

         + Created

 _Note you will not see the "Created" branch of data until you add your own created workout or save a suggested workout to "My Workouts"_